highlightjs/highlight.js/.github/ISSUE_TEMPLATE/1_incorrect-syntax-highlighting.md

 ---
-name: Code is not highlighted correctly
+name: Report code that we highlight wrong
-about: You have a specific snippet of code that is not highlighted incorrectly.
+about: You have a specific snippet of code that is not highlighted correctly.
 title: "(language name) Short description of issue..."
 labels: bug, help welcome, language
 assignees: ''